 - If I trade in my company, do I have to change its name?

-- Is the website included?
-The domain?
+- Are the website and domain included?
 Do the email and phone get transferred?

-- Can it be assigned to the buyer?
+- If so, can it be assigned to the buyer?

 - I am a buyer with my own shed.
 Can the lease be terminated?